alexandregpereira/Jerry/README.md

 The class `BaseItemAnimator` provides the base of a custom `ItemAnimator` implementation.
 Overrides the methods `preAnimateAdd`, `startRemoveAnimation`, `startAddAnimation`, `startOldHolderChangeAnimation`, `startNewHolderChangeAnimation` or `startMoveAnimation` when you want to change any default animation.
 You can follow the `ElevationSpringItemAnimator` class in this repository as example.

 ### ElevationSpringItemAnimator
 The `ElevationSpringItemAnimator` resolves an animation problem post `LOLLIPOP` when we use a view with elevation in a RecyclerView with the default animations (`DefaultItemAnimator`).
-With default animations, the shadown behind view appears when fade animation starts.
+With default animations, the shadown behind the view appears when fade animation starts.
 The `ElevationSpringItemAnimator` overrides the default animations, adding the spring animations, and animating the elevation too.
 The examples below ilustrate this.

 ElevationSpringItemAnimator | DefaultItemAnimator
 -|-